zaczap/bios201/Workshop2/README.md

 In the commands below, you need to replace your sunet ID and the path to your copy of workshop 2.
-NOTE: You can first create and/or move to a folder where you want to put the files.
+**NOTE**: You can first create and/or move to a folder where you want to put the files.
 **Take note of where you download the files, we will need that information in a couple steps.**